 C. Composition of the Awards Committee

-1. The Awards Committee shall consist of the following members:
+1. The Regents Awards Committee shall consist of the following members:

 a.
-Representative of the Office of Academic Affairs (non-voting)
+Representative of the Office of the Provost and Vice President of Academic Affairs (non-voting)

 b.
 Collegiate Dean appointed on a rotational basis from the alphabetical listing of the colleges